tylerharter/cs320/s20/p1/README.md

 Run `git checkout 6d7beafb8e79b7a92fed8e67673a33bb7f607dbe`.
-The "6d7...dbe" part was the first commit you should have seen when you ran the `git log` earlier.
+The "6d7...dbe" part was the first commit you should have seen when you ran the `git log` command earlier.
+This will revert back to the original state of the WC project as it was back then, but don't worry, you will not lose the current state as it was also saved in a commit.

-Note: the git tool will say "You are in 'detached HEAD' state" -- don't worry, it's not as gruesome as it sounds. :)
+Note: the git tool will say "You are in 'detached HEAD' state" -- don't worry, it's not as gruesome as it sounds :)

 Now run `nano wc.py`.
 This is the first version of `wc.py` -- you should see it is very different than that latest version that we looked at first.

-For the questions, start a new Python notebook.
+For the questions, start a new Python notebook in the `p1` directory.
 When answering question 1, start with a `#q1` comment, and so on.
 You'll be switching between commits more, but you'll be using the `git` module to do it with Python code rather than running the commands yourself.